nexaportal/interview-permission-repo/README.md

 #### .
 List/Retrieve Request: If a user wants to list or retrieve a single category or post, Permission will be applied Based on the fields and languages not as a general restriction.
 It means if an item has an english language and the user doesn`t have credential for english Language, that item wont be shown to ther user. forbidden response wont be sent for that.

+## 🔑 Key Points
+#### DynamicCategoryItemSerializer is implemented as a restriction for fields to serialize fields needed in the response
+#### implementing a simple and easy to read method in the serialization layer for the feature needed.

 ## 💭 Conclusion <a name = "conclusion"></a>
-### Role Based Permission Service is devided into two different applications.
+#### Role Based Permission Service is devided into two different applications.
-### It is tried to develop a robust service which is extendable for more entities as a permission layer.
+#### It is tried to develop a robust service which is extendable for more entities as a permission layer.
-### Tests are covered for most test scenarios defined as crtiteria in the service.
+#### Tests are covered for most test scenarios defined as crtiteria in the service.
-### Libraries added in situation which are useful such as simplejwt , drf-yasg.
+#### Libraries added in situation which are useful such as simplejwt , drf-yasg.